It takes just a moment to join our fantastic community

-- Improved fuel consumption claims are so minimal in the real world that it's impossible to measure.
+- Improved fuel consumption claims are so minimal it's impossible to measure.

-- Long term engine wear protection under extremes (like daily cold starts and hard driving) is what I'm interested in, and it's genuine.
+- It's preventative maintenance, providing long term engine wear protection under extremes (like daily cold starts and hard driving).
+That's what I'm interested in.

-(a) it was TÜV Rheinland certified (which means it was independently certified in Germany to verify that it DOES do what it's designed to do), and
+(a) it was TÜV Rheinland certified (means it was independently certified in Germany to verify that it DOES do what it's designed to do), and

 (b) it was readily available at car parts stores and fairly cheap.